 The Customer may dispute charges shown on the Customer’s bill or other matters by contacting and advising NOTL Hydro of the reason for the dispute.
 NOTL Hydro will promptly investigate all disputes and advise the Customer of the results.

-Charges for Distribution Services are made as set out in the schedule of Rates available from NOTL Hydro.
-Notice of Rate revisions shall be published in major local newspapers.
-Information about changes will also be communicated to all Customers with the first billing issued at revised Rates.
+Charges for Distribution Services are made as set out in the schedule of Rates available from NOTL Information about rate changes will be communicated to all Customers with the first billing issued at revised Rates.

 2.4.4.1 Electricity Charges:

-Are based on Rates as determined by:
+Rates are determined by:

 The Hourly Ontario Spot Market Price (HOEP); or